Read it through your world

 Is Silene capensis a psychedelic?

 A study published in March 2024 in the Journal of Ethnopharmacology (PMID 38561607) identified for the first time β-carbolines in the root, predicted as agonists of the serotonergic receptor 5-HT2A — the same target as classical psychedelics.
-At traditional doses, the concentration remains below the level of waking visions; she acts on dream consciousness, not on the waking state.
+At traditional doses, the concentration remains below the threshold of waking visions; she acts on dream consciousness, not on the waking state.

 Is the African dream root legal?